plamen911/propcalc-client/README.md

 ## Deployment
 The application is configured to be deployed to any static hosting service.
 The production build outputs optimized static files to the `dist` directory.

+The application is currently deployed on Cloudflare Pages and accessible at [https://propcalc-dy7.pages.dev/](https://propcalc-dy7.pages.dev/).